ExisOne Client SDK

 }

 class OfflineValidationResult { bool IsValid; string?
 ErrorMessage; string?
 ProductName; DateTime?
-ExpirationDate; int[]?
+ExpirationDate; string[]?
 Features; bool IsExpired; bool HardwareMismatch; }

 bool WasOffline; string?
 ErrorMessage; string?
 ProductName;